siddhesh-Mhatre/DSA/Problem Solving/Array/Most_asked_question/question/question.md

 #Easy
-Wave Array	- Not done
+Wave Array	- Not done		❌
-Subarray with given sum	-> Done
+Subarray with given sum	-> Done		✅
-Missing number in array	-> Done
+Missing number in array	-> Done		✅
-Rotate Array		-> done
+Rotate Array		-> done		✅
-Find duplicates in an array -> done
+Find duplicates in an array -> done	✅
-Move all zeroes to end of array	-> 	 Done (should optimise) Sort an array of 0s, 1s and 2s	Solve , Solve	-> done Intersection of two arrays
+Move all zeroes to end of array	-> 	 Done (should optimise ❌) Sort an array of 0s, 1s and 2s	Solve , Solve	-> done	✅
+Intersection of two arrays	-> done ✅
-Unione of two sorted Arrays
+Unione of two sorted Arrays	-> done ✅
 Reverse an array
 Swapping Elements in an array
 Find Min and Max in an Array